ejoko/BCB546-PythonHW_Spring2024/README.md

 2. penguins_mass.csv
 3. penguins_cytb.fasta

-This folder contains the Jupyter Notebook which contains a  carefully annotated execution of  the code already provided in sequence_translate.py
+This folder contains my Jupyter Notebook, which contains a  carefully annotated execution of  the code already provided in sequence_translate.py

 This folder also contains the " penguins_mass_cytb.csv" file.